The resident owner of farmlands, his spouse, or dependent children may

 that includes the hunting privilege) is required for everything else.

-Shooting preserve license
+Shooting area hunting license

 hunters who do not already possess a regular hunting license.
 The license is valid